mattrussi/gitlab-com-runbooks/incidents/general_incidents.md

     * In situations where reputational risk is high, even a non S1 issue can receive a hotpatch.
 If that is the case, the incident can’t be lower than S2.
 This is not strictly documented for a reason, because it gives the IMOC, EOC, Release Managers the power to decide based on the situation.
 It is critical that there is some flexibility and common sense in the process.
     * Will the situation degrade, or is it ‘stable’ and next deploy will fix?

+Reasons that we are careful about hot patches:
+1. There is a cognitive/disruptive workload introduced (multiple people co-ordinating/reviewing/wrangling) that is out-of-band from our otherwise structured and generally automated release procedures.
+2. They occasionally hit edge cases and have to be re-done
+3. Generally riskier (may not get any automated CI tests, we're trusting the diff that is applied to be accurate and not introduce any new problems).

 ### Timers/Mental checks
 As an IMOC, on roughly these times, you can ask yourself these questions:
   1. Do we have the right people in the incident room? (every 5 min early on)